Ravenna

 Although it is an inland city, Ravenna is connected to the Adriatic Sea by the Candiano Canal.
 It is known for its well-preserved late Roman and Byzantine architecture, with eight buildings comprising the UNESCO World Heritage Site "Early Christian Monuments of Ravenna".
+Because of the high concentration of mosaics, the city has been associated with workshops and schools teaching mosaics, and is often given titles like the "capital of mosaics".

 History

-The origin of the name Ravenna is unclear, thought it may be a derivative of "raven".
+The origin of the name Ravenna is unclear.
 Some have speculated that "Ravenna" is related to "Rasenna" (or "Rasna"), the term that the Etruscans used for themselves, but there is no agreement on this point.